AlexanderKroll/ProDiT/README.md

 This repository contains the code for the ProDiT manuscript "A Transformer-Based Dual-Input Framework Improves Protein Mutation Effect Predictions"

-Before running the pipeline, make sure you download the necessary data files from the zenodo repository (https://zenodo.org/record/XXX).

 Required Python packages
 ------------------------